You are at the top of the page

 The Indian Princess who fought for women’s rights

-Princess Sophia Duleep Singh is best known as a suffragette and campaigner for women's rights.
-Daughter of deposed Maharaja Duleep Singh and goddaughter of Queen Victoria she used her fame, position and tenacity in the fight for gender equality in the early 20th century.
+Princess Sophia Duleep Singh is best known as a suffragette, the daughter of deposed Maharajah Duleep Singh, and goddaughter of Queen Victoria.
+She used her wealth, her position in society and her strength of character to fight for women’s rights.

-Sophia's philanthropy extended far beyond women's rights and she supported many groups, particularly Indians and Sikhs wherever she encountered them.
-Her life was truly dedicated to the fight for equality and the support of others.
+Sophia's philanthropy extended far beyond women's rights, and she supported many individuals and causes, particularly those affecting Indians wherever she encountered them.
+Like her sister, Catherine Duleep Singh, Sophia’s life was truly dedicated to the fight for equality and the support of others.

 Header image: Sophia in 1930. © Peter Bance